hlincoln-2026/Flight-Group5/README.md

 appears multiple times.
 3. (Hunter) Convert the (schedueled and actual) arrival departure and departure moments to datetime objects.
-4. Write a function that checks whether the data in   is in order.
+4. (Julie) Write a function that checks whether the data in   is in order.
 That is, verify that the air time , dep time ,   etc. match for each flight.
 If not, think of ways to resolve it if this is not the case.
 5. (Julie) Create a column that contains the local arrival time, incorporating the time